codepath/android_guides/Leveraging-the-Gson-Library.md

 #### Retrofit

-We first need to define an interface file called `RottenTomatoesService.java`.
+Retrofit uses [OkHttp](http://square.github.io/okhttp/) for the underlying networking library and relies on the Gson library by default for decoding on API-based responses.
+To use it, we first need to define an interface file called `RottenTomatoesService.java`.
 To ensure that the API call will be made asynchronously, we also define a callback interface.
 Note that if this API call required other parameters, we should always make sure that the `Callback` declaration is last.

 ```java
  public interface RottenTomatoesService {